Isocentris filalis (Guenée, 1854)

 The adult moths of this species are yellow with various markings including broad brown patterned margins, and a complex brown mark by the costa of each forewing.
 The moths have a wingspan of about 2 cms.

-The species is found over much of south-east Asia, including
+The species has been found over tropical Africa, the Indian Ocean, and south-east Asia, including

 • India,